-A Riemann sum approximates a definite integral by splitting an interval into small pieces, building a rectangle on each piece, and adding the rectangle areas.
-In short: width times height on each slice, then add the slices.
+A Riemann sum approximates a definite integral with a single repeated calculation: width times height on each slice, then add the slices.
+Get the width and the sample point straight and the rest is arithmetic.

-For a function ff on [a,b][a,b], the general Riemann sum formula is
+For a function ff on [a,b][a,b], the general Riemann sum is

-Here, Δxi\Delta x_i is the width of the iith subinterval, and xix_i^* is the sample point chosen inside that subinterval.
-The sample point might be the left endpoint, the right endpoint, or the midpoint.
+Here Δxi\Delta x_i is the width of the iith subinterval, and xix_i^* is the sample point chosen inside that subinterval — its height.
+The sample point can be the left endpoint, the right endpoint, or the midpoint.
+Each term f(xi)Δxif(x_i^*)\,\Delta x_i is one small contribution; the sum adds them across the interval.

 Δx=ban\Delta x = \frac{b-a}{n}

-• Left sum: use the left endpoint of each subinterval.
+• Left sum: left endpoint of each subinterval.

-• Right sum: use the right endpoint of each subinterval.
+• Right sum: right endpoint of each subinterval.

 These choices can change whether the estimate is too high or too low.
-If the function is increasing on the whole interval, a left sum underestimates and a right sum overestimates.
-That conclusion depends on the function actually being increasing on that interval.
+If the function is increasing on the whole interval, a left sum underestimates and a right sum overestimates — a conclusion that depends on the function actually being increasing there.

 Δx=204=12\Delta x = \frac{2-0}{4} = \frac{1}{2}